Beehive

-A beehive is an enclosed structure in which some honey bee species of the subgenus Apis live and raise their young.
-Though the word beehive is commonly used to describe the nest of any bee colony, scientific and professional literature distinguishes nest from hive.
-Nest is used to discuss colonies that house themselves in natural or artificial cavities or are hanging and exposed.
-Hive is used to describe an artificial/man-made structure to house a honey bee nest.
-Several species of Apis live in colonies, but for honey production the western honey bee (Apis mellifera) and the eastern honey bee (Apis cerana) are the main species kept in hives.
+A beehive is an enclosed structure in which honey bees raise their young and produce honey as part of their seasonal cycle.
+Although the word beehive is used to describe the nest of any bee colony, scientific and professional literature distinguishes nest from hive.
+Nest is used to discuss colonies that house themselves in natural or artificial cavities or in structures that are hanging and exposed.
+The term hive is used to describe a man made structure created to house a honey bee colony.
+While species of Apis live in colonies, the western (Apis mellifera) and eastern honey bees (Apis cerana) are the main species kept in artificial beehives.

-The nest's internal structure is a densely packed group of hexagonal prismatic cells made of beeswax, called a honeycomb.
+The hive's internal structure is a densely packed group of hexagonal prismatic cells made of beeswax, called a honeycomb.
 The bees use the cells to store food (honey and pollen) and to house the brood (eggs, larvae, and pupae).

-Beehives serve several purposes: production of honey, pollination of nearby crops, housing supply bees for apitherapy treatment, and to try to mitigate the effects of colony collapse disorder.
-In America, hives are commonly transported so that bees can pollinate crops in other areas.
-A number of patents have been issued for beehive designs.
+Beehives are used by humans for producing honey, ensuring pollination of crops, housing bees for apitherapy treatment, and mitigating the effects of colony collapse disorder.
+In North America, hives are commonly transported between farms so bees can pollinate various crops during their specific blooming periods.

+Several patents have been issued for beehive designs.